 In thinkorswim® Charts, go to Style>Settings>General>Layout and check the box next to ‘Overlapped Volume’.
 If you would like to turn this feature off, simply uncheck the box.
 Then, click ‘Apply’ and ‘OK’.

 How do I remove volume from the chart?

-In thinkorswim® Charts, go to Style>Settings>Equities, Options, Futures and/or Forex and uncheck the box next to ‘Show Volume Subgraph’.
+In thinkorswim® Charts, go to Style>Settings and then select one of the corresponding tabs: Equities, Options, Futures and/or Forex, then uncheck the box next to ‘Show Volume Subgraph’.

 In Prophet®, go to the left sidebar and expand the ‘Quick Toggles’ module and check the box next to ‘Hide Volume Pane.’
 If you do not have this module on the left sidebar, go to Chart Settings>Modules and check the box next to ‘Quick Toggles’.